Elementary School Academics

 Fourth Grade

-The Fourth Grade year is filled with exploration, questioning, discovering, and of course, fun!
-We create a nurturing classroom that encourages and supports intellectual risk-taking and critical thinking.
-We believe in cultivating success for all students, look to meet children where they are, and guide their growth to the next level.
-We enjoy teaching through inquiry, project-based learning, and problem-solving.
 Students grow as readers in many ways.
 They tackle historical fiction novels together, collaborate in reading partnerships, and practice skills to build an independent reading life.
-Their writing skills get stronger as they explore new forms of writing, such as personal narrative, realistic fiction, and literary essays.
-Fourth graders’ math brains get a work out as they build on their multiplication and division skills, expand their knowledge of fractions and decimals, and continue to problem solve using critical thinking.
+Their writing skills get stronger as they explore new forms of writing, such as personal narrative, realistic fiction, persuasive essays, and literary essays.
+Fourth graders’ math brains get a workout as they build on their multiplication and division skills, expand their knowledge of fractions and decimals, and continue to problem-solve using critical thinking.
 In social studies, fourth graders learn all about the history of California, from the indigenous people who have lived here for centuries, to the miners who discovered gold, to the representatives who currently work for us in Sacramento.
+Throughout each social studies unit, we take on a Diversity, Equity, Inclusion, and Justice lens as we explore California’s history through varying perspectives.
 As the end of the school year approaches, fourth graders demonstrate greater independence as they manage their own schoolwork, discover how they learn best, and advocate for themselves in the classroom.

 Meet Mrs. Kim